why shop manta sleep

 If your weighted sleep mask doesn’t prevent the light from creeping in, it needs to hand in its resignation.
 Darkness gets your body ready for bed.
 It tells your brain to start producing melatonin, the sleep hormone.
 Light does the complete opposite.

 Earlier in this article, we mentioned how weighted masks can wake you up as you move around in bed.
-So, the best weighted eye mask for sleep is designed to stay put no matter your sleeping position.
+So, the best pressure eye mask for sleep is designed to stay put no matter your sleeping position.

 Our Version of the Best Weighted Eye Mask for Sleep

-And, we’re throwing it out there.
+We’re throwing it out there.
 You might want to consider making Manta WEIGHTED Mask a regular part of naptime.
 Besides the fact that it 100% blocks out light, here’s why.

 The head strap of Manta WEIGHTED Mask is fully-adjustable.
-It has a duo-strap design so it stays in place the entire night.
+It has a duo-strap design that stays in place the entire night.
 The straps secure around the head with micro hook and loop closures that won’t snag your hair.
 It also has wide coverage for a gentle massage to all pressure points in the eye area.
 Oh, and it's made from super soft material, too.

 Manta WEIGHTED Mask Reviews